rybinaanya/YihW/phylogeny/readme.md

-`scripts` folder contains some scripts used for phylogenetic analysis of YihW
+Some scripts used for phylogenetic analysis of YihW are deposited in the `scripts` folder

-`data` folder contains
+Folder `data`  contains